 There are other key features to look for when buying underwear, like soft and stretchy fabric.
 “Soft fabric is important so that you don’t experience chafing or irritation,” Kelley tells Byrdie, recommending naturally breathable fibers like cotton, modal, and bamboo.
 As for stretch, she says it’s key so that underwear is not restricting or cutting into your body throughout the day and night.
 “The I+I Mama Boy Short is a great example of an amazingly soft and comfortable modal spandex jersey that you barely feel while wearing,” she says.

 Breathable and cooling fabrics are also helpful features in maternity underwear.
 “You might run a few degrees warmer during pregnancy and tend to sweat more,” Kelley explains.
 Fabrics designed to pull heat and moisture away from your body will often feel best for these moments.
-Olivier notes how bamboo is hypoallergenic and temperature regulating, helping to erase moisture and even offering antibacterial properties.
+Oliver notes how bamboo is hypoallergenic and temperature regulating, helping to erase moisture and even offering antibacterial properties.
 Plus, Kelley says nylon and polyester are inherently breathable and moisture-wicking options to consider.

 What is maternity underwear, and is it necessary?